Cloud Computing Propels Future of the Airline Industry

 Trucking and Logistics Company Goes and Grows with Hybrid Cloud

-To safely fly across the skies, aircraft maintenance must be thorough and efficient.
+Aircraft maintenance must be thorough and efficient to safely fly across the skies.
 Operations teams use the cloud for several key tasks.
 Robotics capabilities in warehouses can more quickly find spare parts, expanding aircraft availability while reducing operating costs.
-Internet of Things (IoT), sensors, machine learning and other technologies allow airlines to track aircraft performance in real time, enhancing ongoing maintenance routines.
-And connecting mobile devices with cloud storage services boosts visibility into logs and manuals, increasing access to additional parts at the gate and hangar while minimizing the likelihood of cancellations and delays for maintenance reasons.
+Internet of Things (IoT) sensors, machine learning, and other technologies allow airlines to track aircraft performance in real time, enhancing ongoing maintenance routines.
+Connecting mobile devices with cloud storage services boosts visibility into logs and manuals, increasing access to additional parts at the gate and hangar while minimizing the likelihood of cancellations and delays for non-weather reasons.

-Proprietary airline apps also are an important piece of the puzzle.
-Customers use them to check reservations or message chatbots while flight crews use them to travel more efficiently.
+Proprietary airline apps are an important piece of the puzzle, too.
+Customers use them to check reservations or message chatbots, while flight crews use them to travel more efficiently.

 Related